MaxHermez/NLP2SQL/README.md

 # NLP2SQL

-NLP2SQL is a platform that allows you to use natural language to SQL queries that run autonomously.
+NLP2SQL is a package that allows you to use natural language to SQL queries that run autonomously.

 # NLP to SQL